Please contact the parish office with inquiries at 734-848-6125 or submit inquiry form on contact us page.

 "Holy Baptism is the basis of the whole Christian life, the gateway to Life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.
 Baptism is the sacrament of regeneration through water in the word."
 (CCC 1213).

 CLICK HERE for registration and sponsor forms, and to learn more about the baptism process for your child(ren) to receive the Sacrament of Baptism.

-NOTE: If you are an adult seeking the Sacrament of Baptism for yourself, please contact the Rectory to learn about our Rites of Christian Initiation for Adults (RCIA) program.
+NOTE: If you are an adult seeking the Sacrament of Baptism for yourself, please contact the Rectory to learn about our Rite of Christian Initiation for Adults (RCIA) program.

 Baptism, the Eucharist, and the sacrament of Confirmation together constitute the "sacraments of Christian initiation".
 Even though Jesus' disciples received grace before His Resurrection, on Pentecost the Holy Spirit came to strengthen them with new graces for the difficult work ahead.
 They went out and preached the gospel fearlessly and carried out the mission Christ had given them.
 Confirmation confirms and strengthens baptismal grace.
 Confirmation releases the gift of the Holy Spirit, marking the recipient with a seal, just as on Pentecost.